Daeon97/node-course/README.md

 # node-course
- A Node.js app based on a Udemy Course while i was learning Node.js
+ An app based on a udemy course while i was learning Node.js